robatwilliams/decent-code/README.md

 # decent-code
 > A concise guide to writing better code

 A guide/checklist to help people level-up their coding and code-reviewing.
-It's about 25 pages of A4 size 11 text.

 [Jump to Contents](#contents)